NEA Mandates and Structures

 • Review, assess, and share safety-relevant operational events from the International Reporting System for Operating Experience (IRS) and other databases.

-• Actively support the work on IRS products, as well as host IRS meeting every other year.
+• Actively support the work on IRS products, as well as host the IRS meeting every other year.

 • Provide methods, practices, and technologies to ensure that operating experience is managed in a manner that promotes new and established good practices that help to prevent the recurrence of events globally.